 And so I think it is important, it really gravitates way beyond the incredible artifacts you are going to be able to see during the exhibition, but is also a very stark reminder of who we are as a people and as a country.

+So hopefully it opens sooner rather than later.
 When it does, when it is safe to open, I hope you all enjoy it and rest assured I, and the entire Smithsonian staff have put our heart and soul into this and we hope that you will love and cherish it as we do.

 Thanks so much and have a great day.